 CVR owns all of the interests in the Partnership (other than the managing general partner interest and the associated incentive distribution rights ("IDRs")) and is entitled to all cash distributed by the Partnership, except with respect to IDRs.
 The managing general partner is not entitled to participate in Partnership distributions except with respect to its IDRs, which entitle the managing general partner to receive increasing percentages (up to 48%) of the cash the Partnership distributes in excess of \$0.4313 per unit in a quarter.
 However, the Partnership is not permitted to make any distributions with respect to the IDRs until the aggregate Adjusted Operating Surplus, as defined in the Partnership's amended and restated partnership agreement, generated by the Partnership through December 31, 2009 has been distributed in respect of the units held by CVR and any common units issued by the Partnership if it elects to pursue an initial public offering.
 In addition, the Partnership and its subsidiaries are currently guarantors under CRLLC's credit facility.
-There will be no distributions paid with respect to the IDRs for so long as the Partnership or its subsidiaries are guarantors under the credit facility.
+There will be no distributions paid with respect to the IDRs of the credit facility.